Foso/KotlinCompilerPluginExample/Readme.md

 ## Introduction 🙋‍♂️
 This is an example project that shows how to create a Kotlin Compiler Plugin.
+The Plugin to

 <p>
     <img src ="https://raw.githubusercontent.com/Foso/JK_KotlinCompilerPluginHelloWorld/master/docs/screenshot.png" />